Merton/ProgrammingNotes/Craft.md

 2. Install & run MAMP, and change the document root to the public folder inside the repo you just cloned. ( ie. Documents/myproject/public)
 3. Connect to a Database
     - Go to `http://localhost:8888/phpMyAdmin`
-    - Click new on the left handside, and name your db.
+    - Click 'new' on the left handside, and name your db.
     - Change the Collation to `utf8_general_ci`
-    - Click on the database, then the import tab, and upload your .sql file (files that are too large need to be zipped) and click go
+    - Now click on the database, then on the import tab, upload your .sql file (files that are too large will need to be zipped) and click go.
-    - Open the db file at Craft/config/db.php and put the following:
+    - Open the db file at Craft/config/db.php and put the following (If you got this from a repository this step can be skipped):
     ```
         'server' => 'localhost',
   		'port' => '8889',
   		'user' => 'your sql username here',
   		'password' => 'your sql username here',